publications

 2024

-- Adaptive-TMLE for the Average Treatment Effect based on Randomized Controlled Trial Augmented with Real-World DataMark Laan, Sky Qiu, and Lars LaanarXiv preprint arXiv:2405.07186, 2024
+- Adaptive-TMLE for the Average Treatment Effect based on Randomized Controlled Trial Augmented with Real-World DataMark van der Laan, Sky Qiu, and Lars van der LaanarXiv preprint arXiv:2405.07186, 2024

 We consider the problem of estimating the average treatment effect (ATE) when both randomized control trial (RCT) data and real-world data (RWD) are available.
 We decompose the ATE estimand as the difference between a pooled-ATE estimand that integrates RCT and RWD and a bias estimand that captures the conditional effect of RCT enrollment on the outcome.
 We introduce an adaptive targeted minimum loss-based estimation (A-TMLE) framework to estimate them.
 We prove that the A-TMLE estimator is root-n-consistent and asymptotically normal.
 Moreover, in finite sample, it achieves the super-efficiency one would obtain had one known the oracle model for the conditional effect of the RCT enrollment on the outcome.
 Consequently, the smaller the working model of the bias induced by the RWD is, the greater our estimator’s efficiency, while our estimator will always be at least as efficient as an efficient estimator that uses the RCT data only.
 A-TMLE outperforms existing methods in simulations by having smaller mean-squared-error and 95% confidence intervals.
 A-TMLE could help utilize RWD to improve the efficiency of randomized trial results without biasing the estimates of intervention effects.
 This approach could allow for smaller, faster trials, decreasing the time until patients can receive effective treatments.